MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/theming/dark-mode.md

 4. Style your application using the `DynamicResource` markup extension where you want styles to react when appearance modes change.
 5. Add code to listen for OS theme changes, and load your application's corresponding theme.

-The following screenshots show themed pages, one for dark mode and another for light mode:
+The following screenshots show themed pages, for light and dark mode:

 [![Screenshot of the main page of a themed app, on iOS and Android](theming-images/main-page-both-themes.png "Main page of themed app")](theming-images/main-page-both-themes-large.png#lightbox "Main page of themed app")
 [![Screenshot of the detail page of a themed app, on iOS and Android](theming-images/detail-page-both-themes.png "Detail page of themed app")](theming-images/detail-page-both-themes-large.png#lightbox "Detail page of themed app")

 ## Define themes

-Follow the[theming guide](theming.md) for step by step details about creating dark and light themes.
+Follow the [theming guide](theming.md) for step by step details about creating dark and light themes.

 ## React to appearance mode changes